BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types.md

     - `type: boolean`: whether this tap was correct or incorrect
     - `level: number`: the level number
     - `duration: number`: the reaction time to tap the bubble, in milliseconds, or `null` if bubble ignored (Currently bugged: not present)
-- `timestamp`: Unix timestamp (ms) of when the test began
-- `activity`: Alphanumeric id of the LAMP activity
-- `duration`: Total time spent on this activity

 #### Example
 ```